 - Minimum monthly deposits of Kshs 5,000.

-The Fixed deposit account is a withdrawable deposit account where depositors can place short term deposits for specified periods of time usually between one to twelve months.
-The account targets members with large sums of money that they have put aside for investment and they are fairly certain of the period that they can commit the funds.
+The Fixed deposit account is a withdrawable deposit account where depositors can place short term deposits for a specified periods of time usually between three to twelve months.
+The account targets members with large sums of money that they have put aside for investment and they are certain of the period that they can commit the funds.

 The account operates as detailed below.